Club Adventures Logo

 SOLO TRAVELLERS

-On our trips rooming is organised on a twin-share basis.
-We pair up solo travellers with another traveller of the same gender as per the gender marker on each of their passports.
+On our trips, rooming is organised on a twin-share basis.
+We pair up solo travellers with another traveller of the same gender, as per the gender marker on each of their passports.

-We also have an optional single supplement available on most trips for travellers who prefer to have their own room.
-Please note that this only applies to accommodation during the tour.
-Pre-trip and post-trip accommodation booked through us will be on a single room basis.
+We also offer an optional single supplement on most trips for travellers who prefer to have their own room.
+This only applies to accommodation during the tour.
+Pre-trip and post-trip accommodation booked through us will always be on a single-room basis.

 Itinerary disclaimer